Unfair treatment at work

 - ordering an employee to undergo a work ability assessment if there is a justified reason to do so.

 Prevention of harassment and unfair treatment at work

 Employers have a duty to be aware of any instances of workplace harassment and to take any reasonable steps to prevent harassment.
+For example, in development discussions or through various workplace surveys, the employer can clarify the employees' views on the atmosphere at the workplace and the functioning of the work community.
 Employers must systematically monitor the social dynamics of the work community and evaluate the need for preventive action.

 Harassment can be prevented, for example, by

 - adopting a zero-tolerance policy (a clear statement by the management that harassment will not be tolerated)

 - agreeing on rules to ensure proper conduct in the workplace

 - putting in place procedures for addressing harassment in a systematic and efficient way